vsergeev/arm-bmw-hw/README.md

 The ARM Bare Metal Widget (arm-bmw) is an inexpensive, open hardware, 32-bit Cortex-M0 development board with a focus on I/O, battery power, non-volatile storage, and debug-ability.

+The arm-bmw is suitable for a general purpose embedded controller and a battery-powered data logger.
+It features lithium polymer battery and USB power options, a lithium polymer battery charger, an onboard 2-megabyte flash memory for storage, a user interface consisting of 4 LEDs, 2 buttons, and 2 DIP switches, an FTDI-cable compatible UART header, JTAG-SWD for flashing and debugging, and 16 assorted I/O for connectivity.
+Its [BOM](#bill-of-materials) cost totals to under $15 USD.
+The arm-bmw is open hardware (CC-BY-4.0 license) and open source (MIT license).

 ## Hardware Sources

 Git: `git clone https://github.com/vsergeev/arm-bmw-hw.git`